mahouboy23/IB-notes/sl subjects/Anglais Literrature.md

 ***Ex: _Advertisement, speech, social media, post, public signage*** Understand the genre and purpose is crucial for the context.
 2. Contextualize the text :
 To contextualize the text explore the historical social and cultural context in which the text was created.
 Consider the time period, location and relevant events and mouvement.
-For most of the time the authors
+3. Language choices
+Examine the language used in the text, including vocabularies, tone, style and rhetoric.
+Pay attention as well to any culturally specific words, phrases or expressions.
+4. Identify cultural references
+Look for cultural references, symbols, or allusions whiten the text.
+These can include references to historical figures, myths, religious' symbols or cultural icons
+5. Audience and purpose
+Analyze the intended audience and purpose of the communication.
+Consider how language and content are tailored to resonate with this specific audience
+6. Examine visual elements if applicable